 A total number of 34 lecturers are involved in the programme.
 The lecturers are researchers at one of the research groups of the Department of Chemistry & Pharmaceutical Sciences.
 These research groups are part of the Amsterdam Institute of Molecules, Medicines and Systems, which received scores excellent in the 2018 external research evaluation.
 Practically all staff members have PhDs.
 Of the total number of lecturers about 65 % obtained the BKO-certificate and another 15 % of them is expected to become BKO-certified in 2018/2019.
-Guest lecturers from industry teach in the projects.
-PhD students and postdocs are involved in the programme as teaching assistants and daily supervisors of Bachelor projects.
-Lecturers experience the work load as demanding, as the support by the central VU department diminished the last few years.
+Guest lecturers from industry teach in courses.
+PhD students and postdocs are involved in the programme as teaching assistants and daily supervisors of Master projects.
+Lecturers are proficient in English.
+Lecturers experience the work load as challenging, particularly regarding administrative matters, the support by the central VU department having diminished considerably.
 Junior lecturers are recruited to alleviate lecturers' work load.

-The educational concept is research-based education.
-The total number of hours of face-to-face education is on average 600 hours per year, leading to about 15 hours of face-to-face education per week.
-The study methods adopted in the programme are lectures, tutorials, practical courses, tutor groups and self-study.
+The educational concept of the programme is research-based education.
+The total number of hours of face-to-face education is on average 300 hours per year, leading to about 7.5 hours of face-to-face education per week.
+The study methods adopted in the programme are lectures, tutorials, case studies, practical courses, and self-study.
 Educational innovation in the programme is pursued strongly, lecturers having adopted blended learning, web-lectures and flipped classrooms.
-Students use electronic lab journals in the practical courses.
-The programme is considering to introduce LabBuddy in these courses.
 The mean students-to-staff ratio proved to be difficult to compute.
-The number of students in the lectures are about 25 to 75 students per lecturer.
-In the tutorials and practical courses, the class sizes are maximum 25 students per teaching assistant.
-The number of students in the tutoraat-groups are 8 to 10 students.
-In these groups, students are guided by staff members as tutors.
-Students may also turn to the programme study advisor for study guidance, study skills and personal circumstances.
-In the first year and in line with the Binding Study Advice, students must obtain 42 EC.
-Students are informed about their study progress.
+The number of students in the lectures are about 25 to 50 students per lecturer.
+Students may turn to the programme study advisor or master coordinator for study guidance, study skills or personal circumstances.
 The curriculum is demanding, but doable in the students' view.
-About 30 % to 40 % of the students drop out, mainly in the first year.
-The student success rates for the last years are on average 35 % after three years and 75 % after four years (proportion students re-entering in second year).
+The student success rates for the last years are on average about 45 % after two years and over 80 % after three years.